 Hormone Therapy for Prostate Cancer

-Primary Hormone Therapy Since testosterone serves as the main fuel for prostate cancer cell growth, it’s a common target for treatment.
-Primary hormone therapy (also...
+Hormone Therapy Because testosterone serves as the main fuel for prostate cancer cell growth, it’s a common target for treatment.
+Hormone therapy (also called androgen...